DezziDez/Potentulus/src/site/notes/Ranks.md

 # Ability Ranks
 The ranks of your [[Abilities and Checks \|abilities]] cost more skill points as you increase them in rank.
 To increase the rank of an ability you have to spend a number of skill points equal to the next rank.
 So going from rank 1 to rank 2 requires you to spend 2 skill points.
 And going from rank 3 to rank 4 you have to spend 4 skill points.
 # Skill Ranks
-[[Skills and Talents/_Skills_\|Skills]] can be increased in rank just like abilities can.
+[[Skills/_Skills_\|Skills]] can be increased in rank just like abilities can.
 However, when a skill increases in rank it gains power in more interesting ways.

 | Rank                | Die                      | Skill Points | Total Points |
 | ------------------- | ------------------------ | ------------ | ------------ |